HomeTips & HacksTen Ways to Prepare Your House for Winter

 2. Inspect and clean the gutters and downspouts

-Clogged gutters can lead to eye stamps, which can cause water to back up under your shingles and leak into your home.
+Clogged gutters can lead to eye stains, which can cause water to back up under your shingles and leak into your home.
 Clean all the leaves and debris from gutters and downspouts before the first snow.

 3. Seal gaps and cracks around windows and doors